mraruziev/mraruziev.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design of subsystem of Water conductivity used for the system of Air/Water quality in my team.
+This website is design of subsystem of Water conductivity used for the system of Air/Water quality in my team.

 This subsystem detects changes in resistance through water conductivity and transforms the data into a voltage, amplifies and filters the signal, and then provides the analog voltage to the microcontroller's ADC input.
 The signal is transformed into a digital value by the microcontroller, which then sends that value to Neel's digital subsystem.